improve-ai/swift-ranker/README.md

 ## Privacy

-It is strongly recommended to never include Personally Identifiable Information (PII) in variants or givens so that it is never tracked or persisted in your Improve Gym analytics records.
+It is strongly recommended to never include Personally Identifiable Information (PII) in variants or givens so that it is never tracked, persisted, or used as training data.

 ## An Ask